-AdGuard Home and Pi-hole both cover the basics.
-They block ads and trackers, you can add your own blocklist, and both boast a built-in DHCP server.
-When using either, there is no need for browser extensions or applications that monitor your network traffic.
-AdGuard Home and Pi-hole are both meant to be self-hosted and can run on just about any hardware.
+AdGuard Home and Pi-hole both cover the basics: They block ads and trackers, you can add additional blocklists, and both boast a built-in DHCP server.
+When using either, there is no need for a resource-hugging browser extension or any background application that monitor your network traffic.
+AdGuard Home and Pi-hole are open-source, are meant to be self-hosted, and can run on just about any hardware.

 As of writing, Pi-hole has been around for over five years, having initially been released on June 15, 2015.
 AdGuard Home, on the other hand, hasn’t even turned two yet.
 But ever since its announcement on October 16, 2018, it has gradually been attracting users away from Pi-hole.
 Should you make the switch too, or stick to what you’ve got?
 Read this comparison to find out how AdGuard Home and Pi-hole weigh up against each other.